boconnor2017/e2e-home-lab/README.md

 destroy-e2e-lab.ps1
 ```

-For detailed lab setup instructions, see the wiki page.
+For detailed prerequisites and lab setup instructions, see the wiki page.